 This can be defined as how the accident impacted you physically, emotionally and financially.
 More specifically, your (a) pain and suffering; (b) lost wages; (c) lost or diminished quality of life; (d) present and future medical expenses, and (e) out-of-pocket expenses.

-The harm or injuries you have suffered must be significant enough to justify spending the time, energy, and resources that are required to bring a successful claim.
+According to our Lincoln personal injury attorney, the harm or injuries you have suffered in your personal injury claim must be significant enough to justify spending the time, energy, and resources that are required to bring a successful personal injury claim in Nebraska.
 If your injuries healed quickly and resulted in minimal time off work, it may not be practical to pursue the case.
 However, if you've been left permanently disabled, you're entitled to a much larger settlement.

-If you believe you may have a valid personal injury claim, Steffens Law Office can gather evidence, document damages, establish liability, and negotiate on your behalf.
-Contact us today to schedule a free, no-obligation case review.
+If you believe you may have a valid personal injury claim in Nebraska, our Lincoln personal injury attorney can gather evidence, document damages, establish liability, and negotiate on your behalf.
+Contact our firm online or give us a call today to schedule a free, no-obligation case review.